rebrowser/rebrowser-playwright-python/README.md

+# rebrowser-playwright
+> ⚠️ This is the original [`playwright-python`](https://github.com/microsoft/playwright-python) patched with [`rebrowser-patches`](https://github.com/rebrowser/rebrowser-patches).
+>
+> 🕵️ The ultimate goal is to pass all automation detection tests presented in [`rebrowser-bot-detector`](https://github.com/rebrowser/rebrowser-bot-detector).
+>
+> 🪄 It's designed to be a drop-in replacement for the original `playwright` without changing your codebase.
+Each major and minor version of this repo matches the original repo, patch version could differ due to changes related to the patch itself.
+>
+> ☝️ Make sure to read: [Patches for Puppeteer and Playwright](https://rebrowser.net/docs/patches-for-puppeteer-and-playwright)
+>
+> 🐛 Please report any issues in the [`rebrowser-patches`](https://github.com/rebrowser/rebrowser-patches/issues) repo.

 # 🎭 [Playwright](https://playwright.dev) for Python [![PyPI version](https://badge.fury.io/py/playwright.svg)](https://pypi.python.org/pypi/playwright/) [![Anaconda version](https://img.shields.io/conda/v/microsoft/playwright)](https://anaconda.org/Microsoft/playwright) [![Join Discord](https://img.shields.io/badge/join-discord-infomational)](https://aka.ms/playwright/discord)

 Playwright is a Python library to automate [Chromium](https://www.chromium.org/Home), [Firefox](https://www.mozilla.org/en-US/firefox/new/) and [WebKit](https://webkit.org/) browsers with a single API.
 Playwright delivers automation that is **ever-green**, **capable**, **reliable** and **fast**.
 [See how Playwright is better](https://playwright.dev/python).